DebeshJha/Kvasir-Instrument/README.md

-# Kvasir-Instrument: Diagnostic and therapeutic tool segmentation dataset in gastrointestinal endoscopy contains the information about the Kvasir-Instrument dataset
+## Kvasir-Instrument: Diagnostic and therapeutic tool segmentation dataset in gastrointestinal endoscopy contains the information about the Kvasir-Instrument dataset

-# Dataset
+## Dataset information:
 The Kvasir-Instrument dataset includes 590 frames consisting of various GI endoscopy tools used during both endoscopic surveillance and therapeutic or surgical procedures.
 Moreover, information about the dataset uses, their application, annotation protocol can be found from their webpage.

 The dataset can be downloaded from [https://datasets.simula.no/kvasir-instrument/](https://datasets.simula.no/kvasir-instrument/).